Nia Williams

-Nia Jensen (born September 19, 1990) is an American retired soccer defender who most recently played for FC Kansas City in the National Women's Soccer League.
+Nia Jensen (born September 19, 1990) is an American retired soccer player who played as a defender for FC Kansas City in the National Women's Soccer League.

 Early life

 Born in Roeland Park, Kansas to Huw Williams and Nina Leek, Williams attended and played for St. James Academy in Lenexa, Kansas.
 In 2009, she was named Shawnee Dispatch Female Athlete of the Year for after starting as a defender all four years for St. James.
 A three-time all-state and two-time all-metro selection, Williams also earned all-conference and all-state academic honors in 2009 and all-county honors in 2008.
 She helped lead her squad to the state championship during her final two seasons at the school.
 In 2006, Williams was an all-conference honoree as a sophomore and earned her first of three consecutive team MVP awards as a freshman.
 In 2008, she was named conference defensive player of the year.